alvachien/achihui/docs/ui_development.md

 // Trigger an event
 operEvent.emit(val);
 ```
-- Dialog
-To show a dialog, do the following:
+- Dialog: To show a dialog, do the following:
 ```typescript
 import { MatDialog } from '@angular/material';